 What is Eliquis (apixaban)?

 Eliquis is a factor Xa inhibitor, all NOACs inhibit individual clotting proteins, thus inhibiting coagulation and making the blood thin.
 The ARISTOTLE trial showed that treatment with Eliquis prevented more strokes, caused less bleeding, and had an 11% reduction in death compared to warfarin.
 This “triple” advantage in AFib is true only for Eliquis; no other NOAC can make that statement.
 The 11% reduction in death was primarily from a reduction in cardiovascular death, particularly stroke deaths, because nonvascular death rates were similar to warfarin.
 Eliquis is similarly effective in comparison with warfarin for the treatment and long-term prevention of DVT and PTE, but has fewer major bleeding complications.
-Of note, no NOAC should be used for blood thinning in patients with mechanical heart valves.
-Warfarin or heparin/LMWH are the only blood thinners that should be used in patients with mechanical heart valves.
+Of note, NOACs are not recommended for patients with AFib and rheumatic mitral stenosis, a mechanical or bioprosthetic heart valve, or mitral valve repair.
 Overall, there is convincing evidence that Eliquis is consistently superior to warfarin and it is increasingly difficult to view Eliquis simply as an alternative to warfarin.

 Eliquis has minimal interaction with foods and other medications, thus there are no dietary restrictions.
 Eliquis does not require laboratory monitoring or dose adjustment.
 However, the prothrombin time (PT) or anti-Xa activity can provide a qualitative measurement of the presence of factor Xa inhibitors.
 Eliquis is shorter-acting than warfarin and the blood thinning effect is quickly gained or lost after about 24 hours.
 Eliquis rarely requires bridging because it is shorter-acting and can be safely stopped a day or two before any medical procedure or surgery.
 A major criticism of the NOACs concluded that there was no way to “reverse” the blood thinning effect in patients who were actively bleeding.
 That particular limitation for Eliquis has now recently changed.
 Andexanet alfa was designed to reverse the blood thinning effects of factor Xa inhibitors.
 Recently, the first randomized control trial showed that andexanet alfa reversed the bleeding effects of Eliquis safely and effectively without any evidence of major side effects.
 Additionally in the future, four-factor prothrombin complex concentrate (4F-PCC or Kcentra) may have potential for reversing the bleeding effects of Eliquis in cases of acute bleeding or prior to emergency surgery.